A Spring Thaw Tradition on Joe’s Pond

 The ice on Joe’s Pond in West Danville is nearly three feet deep this year.
 Similar to other lakes and ponds in Vermont, the harsh, cold, and long winter has kept Joe’s Pond frozen for months.
-Now that spring is here (well, sort of), all eyes are on Joe’s Pond to see when the ice will finally begin to melt.
+Now that spring is here (well, sort of), all eyes are on the pond to see when the ice will finally begin to melt.

 The Joe’s Pond Ice-Out Contest is an annual tradition that marks the beginning of the spring thaw in Vermont.
 The premise is simple: win thousands of dollars by predicting the date and time when a cinder block — perched on a pallet and connected to a clock – falls through the ice.